SidharthArya/SidharthArya/AWESOME-STARS.md

 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
 - [openinterpreter/openinterpreter](https://github.com/openinterpreter/openinterpreter) - A lightweight coding agent for open models like Deepseek, Kimi, and Qwen
 - [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 Fast, secure, lightweight containers based on WebAssembly
-- [taikoxyz/taiko-mono](https://github.com/taikoxyz/taiko-mono) - Taiko Alethia based rollup protocol 🥁
+- [taikoxyz/taiko-mono](https://github.com/taikoxyz/taiko-mono) - A based rollup protocol for Ethereum🥁
 - [FuelLabs/fuel-core](https://github.com/FuelLabs/fuel-core) - Rust full node implementation of the Fuel v2 protocol.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.
 - [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.